stacks-network/docs/src/pages/references/stacks-node-configuration.md

 ### krypton (deprecated)

-Start a node that will join and stream blocks from the public krypton testnet, powered by Blockstack via (Proof of Transfer).
+Start a node that will join and stream blocks from the public krypton testnet, powered by Blockstack via [Proof of Transfer](https://docs.blockstack.org/stacks-blockchain/overview#proof-of-transfer-pox).

 Example: